 A. Andrew John and Alexander L. Wolman

-State-dependent pricing models are now an operational framework for quantitative business cycle analysis.
-The analysis in Ball and Romer , however, suggests that such models may be rife with multiple equilibria: in their static model price adjustment is always characterized by complementarity, a necessary condition for multiplicity.
-We study existence and uniqueness of equilibrium in a discrete-time state-dependent pricing model.
-In steady states of our model, we find only weak complementarity and no evidence of multiplicity.
-We likewise find no evidence of multiplicity in the presence of monetary shocks.
-However, nonexistence of symmetric steady-state equilibrium with pure strategies arises in a small region of the parameter space.
+The analysis in Ball and Romer suggests that models with fixed costs of changing price may be rife with multiple equilibria; in their static model price adjustment is always characterized by strategic complementarity, a necessary condition for multiplicity.
+We extend Ball and Romer's analysis to a dynamic setting.
+In steady states of the dynamic model, we find only weak complementarity and no evidence of multiplicity, although nonexistence of symmetric steady state with pure strategies does arise in a small number of cases.

 Our Research Focus: Economic Growth and Business Cycles